Have you ever dreamed of exploring the Red Sea? If that is your dreamy holiday but you still have some doubts, you’re in the right place 🙂

 Today we’re dispelling some of the most common misconceptions about this wonderful place.
 Keep on reading to find out many practical tips about: drinking water, food, Internet availability, how to choose your trip and much more.

 If you have any question, contact us on Instagram!
 We’ll be glad to answer!

 Drinking water’s availability is a concrete issue in Egypt.
 However, hotels usually offer a bottle of mineral water per day (double check that the hotel you book does this for free).
 You can use it to brush your teeth and of course to drink.
 Make sure not to drink sink water consistently because it’s really disgusting!

 Hotels usually have a WIFI area (probably the hall or the restaurant) where you can easily use your phone with your standard card.
 Make sure that this service is free in the resort you choose.
-Connection can be a bit slow but to use social medias, Whatsapp and make a few calls it will work.
+Connection can be a bit slow but it will be fine to use social medias, Whatsapp and make a few calls.

 If you don’t have Internet on your phone, you can buy an Egyptian sim card.
 Messages and calls cost a lot and this is the only solution to pay them less.

 Also double check if you need adapters for your battery charger.
 If you’re travelling with two phones, we suggest to charge them alternatively just to avoid any possible inconvenient.

 Anyway, we’d reccomend you to just close your phone inside the suitcase and enjoy your trip on the Red Sea! 🙂

 Tips and costs of a holiday on the Red Sea